Owning a Shopify store is super exciting. You get to create your own products and sell them! What could be better?!

 Indicate product quantity

-Beside each filter, indicate how many products fall under it.
+Beside each filter, indicating how many products fall under it.
 For example;

-Notice how they indicate the number of products that are red, purple, and size etc.
+Notice how they indicate the number of products that are red, purple, size, etc.

 Make applied filters obvious